semiologic/sem-author-image/readme.txt

 To configure your author image, browse Users / Your Profile in the admin area.

 = Setting Author Image Size =

 You can adjust the actual display size in the Author Image widget or by using the_author_image_size function call.

 If you do not specify a size the width and height of the actual image will be used.

+= Shortcode =

+You can use [author-image] to display the uploaded author image in your page/post content.

 = Author's Bio =